-Most people would say that Paris is in France.
-But according to some people (Americans), Paris is actually in Italy.
+Most people know that the Eiffel Tower is in Paris, and the majority would say that Paris is in France.
+But according to some people, Paris is actually in Italy.
 So which is it?
 Is Paris in France or Italy?

 Table of Contents